 Chicken Stir Fry Ingredients

 Chicken: I used boneless, skinless chicken breasts here.
-You could use chicken thighs instead, if that's what you prefer.
+You could use chicken thighs instead if you prefer.

 Veggies: Use whatever you have!
 I used broccoli, bell peppers and some garlic for flavor.

-Sauces: Use soy sauce and oyster sauce to lend that umami deliciousness to this easy chicken stir fry.
+Sauces: Soy sauce and oyster sauce lend umami deliciousness to this easy chicken stir fry.
+I recommend low-sodium soy sauce.

-Cornstarch: You'll need this to thicken the sauce.
-If you don't have cornstarch, use some arrowroot powder instead.
+Cornstarch: This will thicken the sauce.
+If you don't have cornstarch, use arrowroot powder instead.

-Seasonings: To season, I just used some salt, black pepper and hot pepper flakes for a bit of heat.
+Seasonings: To season, I used salt, black pepper, and hot pepper flakes for a bit of heat.

 Oil: Use any cooking oil of your choice.
-If you have sesame oil, I would highly recommend using it, as it lends this stir fry the perfect authentic Asian flavor.
+I highly recommend using sesame oil, as it lends this stir fry the perfect authentic Asian flavor.

 Variations and Substitutions

-- Add other veggies like zucchini, mushrooms, baby corn, bean sprouts, sweet peas, cauliflower, green beans, water chestnuts, carrots and bok choy to the chicken stir fry.
-Chop them up such that they're roughly the same size to ensure they're all cooked perfectly.
+- To the chicken stir fry, add other veggies like zucchini, mushrooms, baby corn, bean sprouts, sweet peas, cauliflower, green beans, water chestnuts, carrots, and bok choy.
+Chop them roughly the same size to ensure they're all cooked perfectly.

-- To make the dish gluten-free, use tamarin instead of soy sauce, and choose gluten-free sauces and spices to add flavor to the dish.
+- To make the dish gluten-free, use tamarind instead of soy sauce and choose gluten-free sauces and spices to add flavor.

-- If you don't have oyster sauce, add a dash of Hoisin sauce or your favorite Asian sauce instead.
+- If you don't have oyster sauce, add a dash of Hoisin sauce or your favorite Asian sauce.

-- To add more flavor and heat to the stir fry, chop some of your favorite chilies or add some cayenne or paprika into the mix.
+- To add more flavor and heat to the stir fry, chop some of your favorite chilies or cayenne, or paprika into the mix.

-- To cut down the heat, add a dash of honey or brown sugar to the dish.
+- Add a dash of honey or brown sugar to the dish to cut down the heat.

 How to Make Chicken Stir Fry

-- In a bowl, combine the chicken with salt, pepper, soy sauce, garlic and cornstarch.
+- Combine the chicken with salt, pepper, soy sauce, garlic, and cornstarch in a bowl.

 - Add broccoli florets to a bowl and pour in very hot water.
-Let it sit for 2 minutes, drain and pour in cold water, drain.
+Let it sit for 2 minutes, drain it, and pour it into cold water.

-- Heat oil in a skillet and cook the chicken for about 5 minutes until it is cooked through.
+- Heat oil in a large skillet on medium-high heat and cook the chicken for about 5 minutes until it is cooked.
 Remove and set it aside.

 - Add your veggies to the same skillet and season with salt and pepper.
 Cook on high heat for 2-3 minutes.

-- Now, add the chicken, oyster sauce, soy sauce and broccoli to the skillet and stir to combine.
+- Add the chicken, oyster sauce, soy sauce, and broccoli to the skillet and stir to combine.

 Recipe Tips

-- If the sauce seems to be getting too thick, add a splash of water or chicken stock to get it to the right consistency.
+- If the sauce seems too thick, add a splash of water or chicken stock to get it to the right consistency.

-- Make sure you prep all your ingredients before you cook- the chicken, veggies and sauce.
+- Prep all your ingredients before you cook—the chicken, veggies, and sauce.
 This can make cooking super quick.

 - Cook the veggies on high heat- this is one of the classic rules of making a good chicken stir fry.
 You want them to soften up just a bit, but still retain that crunch and color.